pulgamecanica/42Course/42/Piscine Object/Module 04 - Design Pattern/ex00/README.md

 ---

-This first exercise is extreamely important so that the project's base is strong and flexible.
+This first exercise is extreamely important so that the project's base is strong and flexible.<br>
 Reliable and reusable.
-I tried to follow the SOLID principles in order to have a good design.
+I tried to follow the SOLID principles in order to have a good design.<br>
 I redid this exercise and all the classes at least 10 times.
-I tried using pointers, but I didn't like the dangling pointers issue.
-I tries implementing reference wrappers but the code was very sturdy and not so easy to understand, mixing references with pointers and instances.
+I tried using pointers, but I didn't like<br>
+the dangling pointers issue.
+I tried implementing reference wrappers but the code was very sturdy and<br>
+not so easy to understand, mixing references with pointers and instances.<br>
 I decided to imlpement smart pointers and converted everything to smart pointers.
-But then I realized that smart pointers DO represent ownership and I had to adapt and analyse when to use weak pointers & shared pointers.
+But then I realized that<br>
+smart pointers DO represent ownership and I had to adapt and analyse when to use weak pointers & shared pointers.<br>

 ---